- General Information

 No. Teacher educators in states that use edTPA will continue to observe and assess their students, and design their program and coursework as they always have. edTPA was not designed to take the place of faculty observation.
 Indeed, faculty observation is critical to the success of the implementation of a multiple-measures assessment system.
 Faculty observations, along with assessments embedded across the preparation curriculum, ensure candidates gain the skills and knowledge to demonstrate their readiness for the classroom.
 Well-prepared candidates with the dispositions to teach are expected to perform well on their capstone assessment, edTPA.

-The following subjects will be available for assessment under edTPA:
+The following subjects are available for assessment under edTPA:

 - Agricultural Education